Defuse News

 Our Digital Exposure Assessment shows you exactly what information is available online, where it appears, and how it could be used by someone with hostile or unhealthy intent.

-If you are a professional adviser supporting prominent individuals or families, we’ve developed dedicated resources for advisers to help you recognise when specialist behavioural threat and risk investigation may be appropriate.
+If you are a lawyer, reputation specialist, or family office adviser supporting prominent individuals, we've developed dedicated resources for advisers to help you recognise when specialist behavioural threat and risk investigation may be appropriate.

-Our adviser materials are designed to support — not complicate — your client relationships.
+Our adviser materials are designed to strengthen your client relationships, not complicate them.

 Join over 1,000 subscribers and learn about our business and how we can help you.

-Personal Threat Management is a practical guide for professionals required to make sound judgements about personal risk — often in conditions of uncertainty, pressure, and incomplete information.
+Personal Threat Management: The practitioner's guide to keeping clients safer is a practical guide for professionals required to make sound judgements about personal risk — often in conditions of uncertainty, pressure, and incomplete information.

 Drawing on decades of frontline experience, Philip Grindell explains how to distinguish between behavioural noise and genuine threat, and how to respond proportionately before situations escalate unnecessarily.